 We also provide opportunities for our teams to gain further qualifications including apprenticeships.
-Ollie, who has now progressed to Grower Fields Person started his career with us as an apprentice and was awarded Trainee of the Year at the NPA Awards 2019.
+Ollie, who has now progressed to Grower Farms Manager (East), started his career with us as an apprentice and was awarded Trainee of the Year at the NPA Awards 2019.

 Our farming communities are important to us and we attend as many agricultural shows and educational events throughout the UK as we can, to share our knowledge and passion for sustainable farming and food production.